wireseo/tp/docs/UserGuide.md

 ![LoginUsernamePasswordInput](images/userguide/editLoginDetails.png)

-Within the green rectangle box, Jarvis will notify you if the log in was successful.
-Upon success, all information from sourceacademy will be visible to you.
+Within the green rectangle box, Jarvis will notify you if the login was successful.
+Upon success, all information from Source Academy will be visible to you.

 --------------------------------------------------------------------------------------------------------------------